|Pregnancy food safety

 Ask for care advice

-For deli meat and cold sandwiches during pregnancy, your clinician can decide whether the exposure, symptoms, or recall details need testing, treatment, or urgent care.
+Your clinician can decide whether symptoms, pregnancy history, or recalled-food details need testing, treatment, or urgent care.

 home